Creative And Performing Arts

 As well as providing lessons in classical music performance, we open our doors to all styles of music.
 You can often hear rock, jazz, pop, folk and electronic sounds emanating from our buildings.

-The Conservatorium is within walking distance of most areas of Newcastle or can be reached in a few minutes from Civic Train Station or by multiple bus routes.
-Click here for transport options.
+THE NEWCASTLE CONSERVATORIUM OF MUSIC is within walking distance of most areas of Newcastle or can be reached via multiple bus routes and other public transport options.
+NEWCASTLE CITY PRECINCT